shekhar-kotekar/Rusk/README.md

 ## Plan
 - [x] Create simplest possible processor
-- [ ] Write code with unit tests to verify if a processor can send message to other
+- [x] Write code with unit tests to verify if a processor can send message to other
-- [ ] Create simplest possible data structure which will hold processors and connection between them
+- [x] Create simplest possible data structure which will hold processors and connection between them
-- [ ] Understand how content repository works (Flowfile does not store payload/content within itself, it keeps a pointer to content repository)
+- [x] Understand how content repository works (Flowfile does not store payload/content within itself, it keeps a pointer to content repository)
 - [ ] Implement content repository
 - [ ] Use content repository to implement flow file
 - [ ] Use Flow file to implement simplest "echo" processor (without attributes)

-### scratch pad
-rough idea about how to create and manage processors and connections between them
-- channels / pipe / queue is the key
-- When connection is made between two processors
-    - create a new MPSC channel
-    - add tx to the vector of tx in source processor
-    - add rx to the vector of rx in receving processor
-- When connection is deleted between two processors
-    - remove tx from the vector of tx in source processor
-    - remove rx from the vector of rx in receving processor
-    - if no other tx and rx using the channel then flush, close, delete the channel
-- questions
-    - who will monitorg list of channels and connctions?
+## Content Repository
+For producer processors, instead of processor creating FlowFile by itself, it will send the content or location of content (in case of file) to the content repositry.
+Content repository will create a flow file and send it to the processor after which processor starts using it.

 ## References:
 - NiFi docs : https://nifi.apache.org/docs/nifi-docs/html/nifi-in-depth.html#intro